Dabomstew/pokemon-routetwo/README.md

 For more detailed instructions, see doc.txt.

 Credits:
-HRoll - for making the original RouteTwo which contributes 80% of the code for this http://twitch.tv/hroll
+HRoll - for making the original RouteOne which contributes 80% of the code for this http://twitch.tv/hroll

-Mountebank - for contributing to the development of the original RouteTwo http://twitch.tv/mountebank
+Mountebank - for contributing to the development of the original RouteOne http://twitch.tv/mountebank

 SpeedRunsLive - for inspiration/awesome races